-Nikki's forthcoming fantasy novel, The Nature We Become, led us to Wild Spirit Wolf Sanctuary in the enchanting mountains of rural New Mexico where we lived deeply immersed in nature for two years studying wolves and the land, all of which play an integral role in this story.
+Nikki's forthcoming fantasy novel, The Nature We Become, led us to the enchanting mountains of rural New Mexico where we lived deeply immersed in nature for two years studying wolves and the land, all of which play an integral role in this story.

 The Nature We Become is a fantasy novel following the opposing lives of two families as their fates are thrust together and intertwined.

 A burgeoning population coupled with mismanaged land use, the environmental degradation of civilizations past, ever-increasing military control, and the vying for resources between the classes are threatening the kingdom with social crisis.